viktoriachernykh/plastic-free-client/README.md

 ## Setup

-In order to run this App please ensure you have the server running as well.
+In order to run this App please ensure you have the [here](https://github.com/viktoriachernykh/plastic-free-server) running as well.

-Instructions on how to do that may be found [here](https://github.com/viktoriachernykh/plastic-free-server)
-- git clone
+- git clone git@github.com:viktoriachernykh/plastic-free-client.git
 - npm install
 - npm run start

 ## Create React App

-This project was scaffolded using the create-react-app cli.
+This project was built using the create-react-app cli.